dghanwat/nodejs-command-line-binaries/Executing command line binaries in Node.js.md

 ## Introduction

 Node.js allows us to execute a system binary within a child process and listen in on its input/output.
-This includes being able to pass arguments to the command, and even pipe the results of one command to another.
+This includes being able to invoke, pass arguments, read streaming or buffered output back into Node.js

 Most commonly used functions to perform this are: